 The library has books, journals, databases and special resources to support learning, teaching and research in Speech and Language Therapy.

 The library has a comprehensive collection of books related to Speech and Language Therapy for you to find and read.
 You can use LibrarySearch to search for the books you need.
 To search for a specific book just type a few words from the title plus the surname of the author(s) into the search box.
-You can also search for a topic then filter to Books (or Ebooks) under Format in the left-hand column.
+You can also search for a topic then filter to Books (or Ebooks) under Format or Source Type.
 If you get stuck – please ask!

 We use the Dewey Decimal System to classify the books so it’s easier to find them.
 Each classmark number refers to a different subject, and can be found in a different location: